Reon-02/VSDSquadron-mini-internship/README.md

 # VSDSquadron-mini-internship
 ## INSTRUCTOR:Kunal Gosh
 ## Objectives
-### 1:To wirte a C program to calculate the sum of numbers and to verify it using appropriate commands.
+### 1:To write a C program to calculate the sum of numbers and to verify it using appropriate commands.
 ### 2:Compile the same code using the RISC-V compiler to generate its assembly code.
 Then, evaluate the RISC-V assembly code for the sample C program by using two different compilation options.
 ## Project Setup
 - Install virtualbox